fusepoolP3/overall-architecture/d51-deliverable.md

 ##  Basic Implementation

 All the code developed within Fusepool P3 is available on GitHub [[31]](#ftnt31).
 Currently we provide some first implementation of all components except he UI.
 Also we provide libraries to easily develop Transformers in Java, usage of this library is documented in a How-To [39](#ftnt39).
-To make development of clients easier we also provide a client-library, the library abstracts away the differences of the synchonous and the asynchronous interaction protocol.
+To make development of clients easier we also provide a client-library, the library abstracts away the differences of the synchronous and the asynchronous interaction protocol.

 We provide an LDP server based he Marmotta that has been tested to work together with the LDP Proxy we provide.

 Apart from the Pipeline Transformer mentioned above we have implemented several transformers such as for:

-- Openrefine
+- OpenRefine
 - Silk
 - Regex (as an example in How-To)
-- Entity recognizion based on SKOS Taxonomies
+- Entity recognition based on SKOS Taxonomies

-Also several Virtuoso Sponger Cartriges are available as Transformer, making Virtuoso enhancers avaible with the Transfomer API is work in progress.
+Also several Virtuoso Sponger Cartridges are available as Transformer, making Virtuoso enhancers available with the Transformer API is work in progress.

 ## Deployment architecture